EmmittXu/SentimentAnalysis_StockPrice/NeuralNet/README.md

 Build_vocabulary.ipynb loads training data and word2vec model, build vocabulary and word_index_mapping.
 sentiment_analysis_DNN is a fully connected network with various optimization and normalization algorithms.
-prediction_interface.py loads the trained model and makes predictions on entered sentences by the user.
+prediction_interface.py loads the trained model, prompts the user to enter sentences and make predictions.
 I am still working on the CNN implementation.
 Training is expensive without GPU support.
 Code is fine, finding a powerful machine is a problem.

 # Dependency: